-The monthly Treasurer's Management Report and all compliance Audit Reports shall be provided to the Orange County Board of Supervisors, Chief Executive Officer, Chief Financial Officer, Internal Audit Director, Auditor-Controller, Treasury Oversight Committee and the director or director executive officer of any Local Agency who has investments in the County's Investment Funds as required by California Government Code Sections 53646 and 53686.
+The monthly Treasurer's Investment Report and all compliance Audit Reports shall be provided to the Orange County Board of Supervisors, County Executive Officer, Chief Financial Officer, Internal Audit Director, Auditor-Controller, Treasury Oversight Committee, the presiding judge of the Superior Court, the director or director executive officer and Treasurer or other official responsible for the funds of any Local Agency who has investments in the OCIF as allowed by Government Code Sections 53607, 53646, and 53686.

-All reports filed by the Treasurer in accordance with California Government Code Section 53646 shall, among other matters, state compliance of the portfolio with the Investment Policy Statement, or the manner in which the portfolio is not in compliance.
-A statement will also be filed by the Treasurer in accordance with California Government Code 53646 (b) denoting the ability of each pool to meet its expenditure requirements for the next six months or provide an explanation of why sufficient money may not be available.
+All reports filed by the Treasurer in accordance with Government Code Section 53646 shall, among other matters, state compliance of the portfolio with the Investment Policy Statement, or the manner in which the portfolio is not in compliance.
+A statement will also be filed by the Treasurer in accordance with Government Code 53646(b) denoting the ability of each pool to meet its expenditure requirements for the next six months or provide an explanation of why sufficient money may not be available.